Employment Basics

 What am I Entitled to as an Employee?

-For overtime work, work at night, during weekends and on bank holidays you are entitled to bonus pay from your employer.
-Alternatively, you can take compensatory leave.
+For overtime work, work at night, during weekends and on bank holidays you are entitled to additional pay from your employer.
+Alternatively, you may agree on compensatory time off.

-You can also agree with your employer to part-time work.
-Your wage will then correspond to the number of hours you work.
+You may also agree with your employer on part-time work.
+In that case, your wage will correspond to the number of hours you work.

-If you cannot go to work due to illness, your doctor will give you a confirmation of incapacity to work.
-You are entitled to sick leave benefits, which means that you are paid a part of your wages for the duration of your incapacity to work.
+If you are unable to go to work due to illness, your doctor will issue a certificate of incapacity to work.
+You are entitled to sick leave benefits, meaning that you will receive a portion of your wage for the duration of your incapacity.

-Employers are obliged to allow women to go on maternity leave, which lasts for 28 weeks.
+Employers are obliged to allow women to take maternity leave, which lasts 28 weeks.

 Employees’ Health and Social Insurance

-The employer is obliged to pay health and social insurance for you.
-A part of it is deducted as a percentage from your wage, another part is paid directly by the employer.
-All employees, Czech citizens as well as foreigners, take part in public health insurance.
+Your employer is obliged to pay health and social insurance contributions on your behalf.
+Part of the contribution is deducted from your wage, while the remainder is paid directly by the employer.
+All employees – Czech citizens as well as foreigners – are covered by the public health insurance system.

-Apart from full-time employment, which is established through an employment contract, Czech citizens as well as foreigners can also work part-time based on the following agreements.
+In addition to full-time employment, which is established through an employment contract, Czech citizens as well as foreigners may also work part-time based on the following types of agreements.

 Agreement to complete a job (a widely used Czech abbreviation is DPP)

-If you arrange to work through DPP, you may work for up to 300 hours per year for one employer.
-If your monthly income from DPP work exceeds 10,000 CZK, apart from income tax you also have to pay health and social insurance.
+Under a DPP, you may work for up to 300 hours per year for one employer.
+If your monthly income from DPP work exceeds 11,500 CZK, you must also pay health and social insurance contributions in addition to income tax .

 Agreement to perform work (a widely used Czech abbreviation is DPČ)